AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 ### Zenodo

-When editing the metadata, depositors should add the "American Economic Association" community.
+When editing the metadata, depositors should add the "[American Economic Association]([AEA Journal Community](https://zenodo.org/communities/aeajournals/))" community.
 The AEA Data Editor will be notified, and will verify compliance, then accept the request.
+All Zenodo deposits that are in connection with AEA replication package are listed in the [AEA Journal Community](https://zenodo.org/communities/aeajournals/).

 ![Communities field on Zenodo](/images/zenodo-community-empty.png)